cooperchen110/javlibrary/README.md

 # install required modules with pip
 pip install -r requirement.txt
 ```
-> If you want to exit the virtual environment, run thr follow command
+> If you want to exit the virtual environment, run the following command
 > ```
 > deactivate
 > ```